pxslip/db-studio/docs/self-hosted/docker-guide.md

 ### Updating With Docker Compose

-If you are not using the `latest` tag for the Directus image you need to adjust your `docker-compose.yml` file to increment the tag version number, e.g.:
+If you are not using the `latest` tag for the d9 image you need to adjust your `docker-compose.yml` file to increment the tag version number, e.g.:

 ```diff